 Beware of some tricky terminology:

 From this we can conclude that for a rechargeable battery, you should never mark the words “cathode” or “anode” on the terminals.
-See reference 2 for more about this, including a proper definition of “anode” and “cathode”.
+See reference 2 for a proper definition of “anode” and “cathode”, along with related issues.

-It is not easy to understand what sort of microscopic processes are associated with equation 3.
-It is distressingly hard to look up information about this.
+It is hard to find quantitative details about whatever microscopic processes are going on in the electrolyte in the vicinity of the “+” plate.
 A standard book on lead-acid batteries is reference 3, but it doesn’t delve into this issue.
 Some tantalizing web pages are reference 4 and reference 5.
 If anybody knows any good references on this subject, please let me know.

 In the foregoing calculation, we ignored the effect of dielectric screening.
 This may or may not have been the right thing.
 Argument pro: energy is conserved.
 At the end of the day, to move a bisulfate ion up a hill 0.4 volts high, you have to do 0.4 eV of work.
 Argument con: most of the height of the hill is associated with the dipole layer at the edge of the water, at the place where the electrolyte meets the plate; within the bulk of the electrolyte the field is smaller.
 The ions can with relatively resonable probability get close to the “+” plate, just outside the dipole layer.
 Unanswered question: if they get that close, is that close enough?

-In any case, there is some remaining mystery even if you completely buy into the screening argument.
+In any case, screening does not completely eliminate the energy barrier.
 By the usual Clausius-Mossotti argument (reference 6), the field inside a spherical hole in a dielectric is 1/3rd of the way between the fully-screened value and the unscreened value.
 So if we put in the numbers, we get the cube root of the previous number, i.e. a factor of 200.
-That’s a lot less than 9 million, but it’s still a big enough factor to predict a disastrous effect on the battery under load.
+That’s a lot less than 9 million, but it’s still big enough to be worth paying attention to.
+I conjecture that it limits the amount of current that the battery can put out.